BookingSync/bookingsync-api-docs/content/reference/endpoints/bookings_fees.md

   </div>
 </div>

-## List bookings fees.
+## List bookings fees

-Based on the OAuth token scopes bookings listing will be limited to a certain range.
+Based on the OAuth token scopes bookings_fees will be limited to a certain range.

 Scope                    | Read Permissions
 -------------------------|------------
-`:bookings_write_owned`  | Display fees only for bookings created by app that is making the request.
-`:bookings_read`         | Display fees for all bookings `:bookings_write`        | Display fees for all bookings {: class="table table-bordered"}
+`:bookings_write_owned`  | Display fees only for bookings created by app that is making the request `:bookings_read`         | Display fees for all bookings `:bookings_write`        | Display fees for all bookings {: class="table table-bordered"}

 Other scopes will return no results.

-## List bookings fees

 List all bookings fees for given account(s).